gwastro/PyCBCInferenceOnlineWorkshop2020/README.md

 ### Friday 19 June
  * 11:00 - 12:00: Tutorial
    * How to estimate the parameters of a binary neutron star merger
- * 1:30 - 3:30
+ * 13:00 - 15:30
    * How to load, plot, and manipulate results
    * Advanced configuration settings
+   * How to add custom waveforms to PyCBC
- * 3:30 - 5:30: How to use PyCBC Inference in Condor workflow *Note: this session will focus on how to use the workflow on the Atlas cluster for members of the AEI Hannover, but will be instructive for anyone that has access to a condor-enabled cluster.*
+ * 16:00 - 17:30: How to use PyCBC Inference in Condor workflow *Note: this session will focus on how to use the workflow on the Atlas cluster for members of the AEI Hannover, but will be instructive for anyone that has access to a condor-enabled cluster.*
    * Analyzing multiple events at once
    * Doing percentile-percentile tests and/or injection studies